pragatigupta04/Personal-Doc/README.md

 # Personal-Doc
-a chatbot that assists you like a doctor
+a chatbot that assists you like a doctor but don't intend to replace the doctor